usnistgov/5gdeploy/docs/multi-host.md

   * Multiple containers may share the same host interface, where each container gets a random MAC address.
   * Currently this uses MACVLAN "bridge" mode, so that traffic between two containers on the same host interface is switched internally in the Ethernet adapter and does not appear on the external Ethernet switch.
   * This does not work if the host interface is itself a PCI Virtual Function that allows only one MAC address.
+* The `~` operator records the MAC address of a container interface, but does not create the interface.
+  * This is only usable in [NDN-DPDK UPF](../ndndpdk/README.md) configured with an Ethernet adapter with PCI driver.

 If a virtualization Compose context was loaded through `--use-vm` flag, the host interface MAC address portion can accept two additional formats: